-Emily Lancsar is Head of the Department of Health Services Research and Policy at the ANU.
-Her broad research interests are in health economics, with particular interest in understanding and modelling choice, preferences and behaviour of key decision makers in the health sector, priority setting in the health system, economic evaluation and policy analysis.
+Professor Emily Lancsar is Head of the Department of Health Services Research and Policy at the ANU.
+She is an economist with particular interests in understanding and modelling choice, preferences and behaviour of key decision makers in the health sector, priority setting in the health system, economic evaluation and policy analysis.

 Emily holds a number of current and past ARC, NHMRC, MRC, ESRC, NIHR and EU funded grants and fellowships.
-She is a member of a number of advisory committees including the Medical Services Advisory Committee (MSAC), the Economic Sub-Committee of MSAC and the Economic Sub-Committee of the Pharmaceutical Benefits Advisory Committee.
+She is a member of a number of government advisory committees including the Medical Services Advisory Committee (MSAC), the Economic Sub-Committee of MSAC and the Economic Sub-Committee of the Pharmaceutical Benefits Advisory Committee.

-Prior to joining ANU in March 2018, Emily was an Associate Professor in the Centre for Health Economics at Monash University.
+Prior to joining ANU, Emily was an Associate Professor in the Centre for Health Economics at Monash University.
 Joining Monash in 2011 represented a return to Australia after spending more than 7 years at Newcastle University in the UK where she held Senior Lecturer and Lecturer positions in the Department of Economics.
 Emily also previously worked at CHERE in Sydney and at the Federal Department of Health.
 She is a past Vice President of the Australian Health Economics Society.

 Selected recent publications